Skip to Content

 If you do opt to grow your own garlic, choose garlic to plant based on the climate in your region.
 Seed garlic that you get from a catalog works best, since not all the garlic you find at your local supermarket will produce well.

 Garlic types marked as ‘hard-neck’ are best for areas that get harsher winters.
 ‘Soft-neck’ garlic is milder and works in zones that don’t get as chilly.
-Plant individual cloves 1-2 months before frost sets in in order to harvest in Spring-Summer.
+Plant individual cloves 1-2 months before frost sets in in order to harvest the following Spring-Summer.

 Cilantro